 Subleasing office space is a cost-cutting option for businesses who want to save money but still work in Manhattan.
 Office subleases are arranged directly with a current office tenant and may lack the assurances that come with a direct lease through a landlord.
 However, for businesses that need additional flexibility, lower costs, and privacy unavailable at a coworking office, subleasing could be a good strategy.

 Recent notable leases include Pfizer’s 792,000 square foot commitment at The Spiral (66 Hudson Boulevard), Discovery Communication’s 362,000 square foot lease at 230 Park Avenue South, a 320,000 expansion by Facebook within 770 Broadway in NoHo, and J. Crew moving into 325,000 square feet at 225 Liberty Street.

-A major asset for companies with Manhattan office space is the abundance of transportation options.
+Businesses in Manhattan have access to a vast abundance of transportation options.
 Whether by train, bus, commuter rail, or ferry, the majority of residents in and around NYC use public transportation to get to work.
-Penn Station and Grand Central Station are both located in Manhattan, connecting Manhattan to suburbs and major cities throughout the region and creating a vast hiring pool.
-There are 151 Subway stations in Manhattan alone, and New Jersey’s PATH system also connects to six stations in Manhattan.
+Penn Station and Grand Central Station are both located in Manhattan, connecting Manhattan to suburbs and major cities throughout the region and creating an impressively large hiring pool.
+151 Subway stations are in Manhattan alone, and New Jersey’s PATH system also connects to six stations in Manhattan.

 The neighborhoods in Manhattan are all highly walkable, and the city has a growing network of bike lanes and Citi Bike stations.